xcore/sw_foc_motor_control/module_foc_qei/doc/programming.rst

 Usage
 -----

-There following 2 functions are designed to be called from an XC file.
+The following 2 functions are designed to be called from an XC file.

    * ``foc_qei_get_parameters()`` Client function designed to be called from an XC file each time a new set of QEI parameters are required.
    * ``foc_qei_do_multiple()``, Server function designed to be called from an XC file.
 It runs on its own core, and receives data from all QEI motor ports.